activatedgeek/blog/site/contents/cult/lit/on-good-writing.md

 ---

 I want to be a good scientist and science is a social endeavour.
 Crisp communication is essential.
-Learning to write well, live everything else, is a process.
+Learning to write well, like everything else, is a process.
 Here are some resources I often go back to.

 ## General Communication